OxfordInterfacesLab/PySintonAnalysis/README.md

 # PySintonAnalysis

 To make sure it is all clear, here are all the main equations that define how these parameters are analysed.

+Please read the Equations.docx file to understand the workflow and figure labels.

 ### See more on
 - RS Bonilla, et al (2017), Phys.
 Status Solidi A, 214: 1700293
 - A. Kimmerle, J. Greulich, and A. Wolf, Sol.
 Energy Mater.
 Sol.
 Cells 142, 116–122 (2015).